yasirkula/UnitySimplePatchTool/README.md

 **Forum Thread:** https://forum.unity.com/threads/simplepatchtool-open-source-patching-solution-for-standalone-platforms.542465/

 This plugin is a Unity port of the [SimplePatchTool library](https://github.com/yasirkula/SimplePatchTool), a general-purpose patcher library for **standalone** applications.
-Before using this plugin, you should first see SimplePatchTool's documentation: https://github.com/yasirkula/SimplePatchTool
+Before using this plugin, you are recommended to first see SimplePatchTool's documentation: https://github.com/yasirkula/SimplePatchTool

 ## LICENSE